Filter by Demographic Group:

 The share of North Carolina 4th graders scoring “at or above proficient” on the National Assessment of Educational Progress (NAEP) Reading Assessment.
 NAEP Proficient means students have demonstrated “competency over challenging subject matter.”

-Thirty-six percent of North Carolina’s 4th grade students scored at or above proficient on the NAEP 4th grade reading assessment, placing our state 19th among all states in 2019.
-In Virginia, the southern state with the highest reading proficiency rate, 38% are proficient.
-Massachusetts is the top-performing state nationally, with 45% of students scoring at or above proficient in reading.
+Thirty-two percent of North Carolina’s 4th grade students scored at or above proficient on the NAEP 4th grade reading assessment, placing our state 23rd among all states in 2022.
+In Florida, the southern state with the highest reading proficiency rate, 39% are proficient.
+Massachusetts is the top-performing state nationally, with 43% of students scoring at or above proficient in reading.

 By 2030, the goal is that 42% of North Carolina’s 4th grade students will demonstrate reading proficiency on the NAEP assessment.
 This goal was set by the myFutureNC Commission; while this is a seemingly small numeric increase, it represents a potentially significant improvement in state performance on this indicator.